mradul-bansal/Realtime-Currency-Converter/README.md

 - Updates the flag of the selected currency

 ## API Used
-This application uses the Currency API to fetch the latest exchange rates.
+This application uses the following APIs:
+- **Currency API**: Fetches the latest exchange rates.
 The API provides a simple and easy-to-use interface to retrieve exchange rates.
+- **Flags API**: Provides the country flags used in the application.

 ## Technologies Used
 - **HTML**: Used for structuring the web page
 - **CSS**: Used for styling the web page
-- **JavaScript**: Used for dynamic functionality, including fetching data from the API and updating the UI
+- **JavaScript**: Used for dynamic functionality, including fetching data from the APIs and updating the UI

 ## JavaScript Code
 The JavaScript code is divided into several functions: